Corridor · May 2026

 Key facts

-- €31,000/yr ERV income passive only (pensions, annuities, dividends); +20% per dependent (~€38K couple).
+- €31,000/yr ERV income Passive only (pensions, annuities, dividends); +20% per dependent (~€38K couple).

-- 7% flat tax (10 years) for retirees moving to <20,000-pop villages in 8 southern regions.
+- 7% flat tax (10 years) For retirees moving to <20K-pop villages in 8 southern regions only.

-- NO active work permitted under ERV — including remote work for US employers.
+- NO active work permitted Under ERV — including remote work for US employers.
 Single biggest blind spot.

-- SSN free healthcare for legal residents; register at local ASL after permit; pair with private top-up.
+- SSN free healthcare For legal residents; pair with private top-up (€60-150/mo per adult).

-- 5 years to permanent residency via ERV renewals (1+2+2); 10 years to Italian citizenship.
+- 5 years to permanent residency Via ERV renewals (1+2+2); 10 years to Italian citizenship.

 When this works